SethWalkeroo/Console-Apps/README.md

 **compinfo.py:** This application reads in specs and other information from your computer using the psutils module.

 **life.py:** This is Conway's Game of Life.
 You can either watch a grid of randomly generated cells or you can create your own board with either the pre built patterns that I provide or a custom one that you make yourself.
-Custom patterns aren't availabole at the time I am writing this, but I am hoping to implement them soon.
+This is one of my favorites, but the code for it is god awful.
+I repeat myself often and organized the code like an absolute clown.
+I managed to take Python's simplicity and make it appear stupidly complex.

 # Other files